General Terms and Conditions of Sale and Delivery

 1.2.
 Subsequent changes or amendments shall not be binding on us unless expressly confirmed by us.
 Drawings, illustrations, weights and other documents relating to the offer generally apply subject to the usual tolerances, unless otherwise expressly confirmed by us.
 The customer shall bear the risk of incorrect information (sketches etc.) or wrong transmission of essential measurements.
 The customer shall be obliged to accept custom-made products.

 1.3.
-We reserve the right to rescind the contract if the customer is included in one of the terrorist lists of the EU or the US, or if delivery is prohibited by other binding export restrictions.
+We reserve the right to rescind the contract if the customer is included in one of the terrorist lists of the EU, US or other countries, or if delivery is prohibited by other binding export restrictions.
 The right of rescission shall remain in effect until the date of delivery.
 In addition, we reserve the right to charge the customer's account with any costs incurred up to that point.

 2. Prices and terms of payment